 Shopping Tip: Look for firm, unwilted leaves that are deep in green color with no signs of yellowing or browning.
 Smaller leaves will be more tender and have a milder flavor.

 Storage Tip: Place collard greens in a plastic bag, removing as much of the air from the bag as possible.
 Store in the refrigerator where they should keep fresh for about three to five days.

-Note: If you haven’t reached Phase 2 of South Beach Diet yet, try experimenting with these green smoothie ingredients by incorporating your favorite Lean Proteins and Healthy Fats: Protein powders like Beach Shack Chocolate Shake and nuts are such excellent additions, you won’t miss the fruit!
+Note: If you haven’t reached your Maintenance Phase of South Beach Diet yet, try experimenting with these green smoothie ingredients by incorporating your favorite Proteins and Healthy Fats: Protein powders like Beach Shack Chocolate Shake and nuts are such excellent additions, you won’t miss the fruit!